The Elders are assisted by a small team based in London.

 Prior to joining The Elders in September 2011, Manou worked with several non-profit organisations including the Ligue des droits de l’Homme, the EastWest Institute and most recently Oxfam in the Netherlands as Support Officer to the Regional Manager of the Middle East and Maghreb.
 She has a BA in History with Development Studies from the University of Sussex and a Masters in Political Science from the Sorbonne University.
 Manou speaks English, French, Dutch and Spanish and is addicted to cheese and dreamy music.
 She can also sing and dance but stage fright prevented her from becoming a popstar.

-Personal Assistant to the CEO
+HR and Executive Assistant to the CEO

 Systems and Events Officer